anthobarbarich/pc2020/content/boats-live-stream.md

 Dear citizens,

-We've been working on something that will give us a chance to reconnect.
-On July 1st and 2nd, we’ll be livestreaming from the beautiful domain of Ribaucourt with some carefully selected artists in presence of 400 lucky citizens.
-A kind of small festival **_on boats_**.
+We've missed you...
+But we've been working on something that will give us a chance to reconnect.
+On July 1st and 2nd, we’ll be live streaming from the beautiful domain of Ribaucourt with some carefully selected artists and in presence of 200 lucky citizens each day.
+A kind of intimate edition of Paradise City.

 Line-up:

 **ÂME (Live) - BERAADGESLAGEN - CHARLOTTE ADIGÉRY - DTM FUNK - LEAFAR LEGOV - LOLA HARO**

-On this special occasion, **_400 contest winners_** will be able to attend for free and live concerts and DJ-sets, from a boat.
+On this special occasion, **_200 lucky citizens_** will be able to attend the event for free and enjoy live concerts and DJ-sets, from boats.
 These boats will allow people to participate in the event in a corona proof way.

 Winners will be able to choose the 7 people who will join them on the boat - only from their restricted 10-person lockdown bubble (family, roommates, close friends).

+#### **IMPORTANT INFO**

+▩ The event takes place on 2 days.
+Each winner can join us on 1 day.
+▩ Opening time : 18:00 - 22:00.
+▩ There will be drinks and food available, no orders at bars.
+▩ No dancing allowed on the boats.
+You can stand or sit.
+▩ No more than 8 people per boat.
+Be sure to meet up with your whole bubble before getting on your boat.
+▩ All personnel and crew will wear masks.
+▩ Wash and disinfect your hands whenever possible.
+▩ Keep 1,5m distance from each other at all times.
+▩ Please stay home if you feel sick or unwell.
+▩ Bring your face mask with you, it will only serve in case of emergency.
+▩ The Steenokkerzeel police insists that only people with an invitation should show up at the venue.
+▩ Winners of the contest will get additional guidelines in their mailbox.

+####
+**LIVE STREAM**

-The event will be streamed online from 6 to 10pm via a dedicated platform created by Accenture interactive, in which you and your friends can hop on virtual boats and chat while enjoying the stream.
+Because of the very limited capacity we wanted to push the barriers and be able to connect with as many citizens as possible.
+That’s why we will live stream the event via a dedicated platform created by Accenture interactive, in which friends can hop on virtual boats, invite friends and chat with them while enjoying the stream.

-Grab your chance to win a place on the boat!
+Grab your chance to win a boat for you and your friends!

-<a class="btn" href="www.paradisecity.be/boatsregistration"> Register here </a>
+<a class="btn" href="www.paradisecity.be/boatsregistration"> Participate Here </a>